-    On number of occasions, the mink exited the lake and re-entered the water from different locations to try and blindside his prey.
+On a number of occasions, the mink exited the lake and re-entered the water from different locations to try and blindside his prey.

 Thankfully, the mink’s efforts proved fruitless on this occasion.

-It was a fascinating to watch this animal pursuit and a relief to see the ducks escape.
+It was fascinating to watch this animal pursuit and a relief to see the ducks escape.
 However, as the nesting season progresses, the mink will prove an even bigger threat to the ducks of Lough Conn.